Happy May! With all this wet weather, it’s hard to believe summer is just next month!

 1. Read 12 books this year (honestly if I can make it to 10, I’ll consider it a win)

 3. Identify 5 plants/tracks: I think it would be amazing to be able to go on our nature hikes and …..gasp….name what I’m looking at.
 But, alas!
 I have no idea.
-So I ordered this book based on a recommendation from a friend.
+So I ordered some books to give me some clues.

 4. Get rid of 50 things: